codybuell/dotfiles/README.md

-make pip                        # installs pip packages needed for nvim support etc make karabiner                  # compiles and places config, restarts service, depends on node make osx                        # applies as many OSX configurations as possible via cli
+make pip                        # installs pip packages needed for nvim support etc make karabiner                  # compiles and places config, restarts service, depends on node make osx                        # applies as many OSX configurations as possible via cli make commands                   # run commands as defined in `.config`
 ```
 The `make dots` target is generally the most heavily used.
 This is because
 dotfiles are not symlinked back to this repository, so any changes made to